Defaultplayer001/rosedit/readme.md

 /u/hontro for finding editing mode and patching the executables.

 Star-LoRED (/u/Defaultplayer001) for writing an in-depth documentation for editing mode and work in the patch.

+And of course

+/u/crypticsea, Cryptic Sea, the developer of Sub Rosa, and the creator of the tools.
 #**Supported versions**

 0.25